Chargeback reason codes: the complete guide for issuing banks

 The key players in every dispute

-Before we dive into specific codes, let's clarify who does what when a dispute happens:
+Before we dive into specific codes, let's clarify who does what when a dispute happens.

 Visa dispute reason codes 101

 Visa organises its dispute codes into four main categories, each addressing different types of problems.
-Here's what you need to know about each:

 Category 10: Fraud Disputes – Your first line of defence